 We will cover 100% of the costs for hospital care in the province where you live.
-The deductible does not apply to these expenses.

 We will cover out-patient services in a hospital, except for any services explicitly excluded under this benefit, and the difference between the cost of a ward and a private hospital room up to a maximum of 120 days per stay.